NTB3S/K8s/README.md

 ### Container Runtime
 In Kubernetes, a container runtime manages the lifecycle of containers.
 We will use CRI-O. Refer to the [Kubernetes runtime setup documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime).

-Run the `installCrio.sh` script or execute the following commands:
+Run the `./setup-nodes/installCrio.sh` script or execute the following commands:
 ```sh
 sudo apt-get update -y
 sudo apt-get install -y software-properties-common curl apt-transport-https ca-certificates